 4. May reduce the risk of certain cancers

-Ashwagandha contain a natural compound called withaferin.
-This compound has shown to induce apoptosis – killing of cancer cells .
+Ashwagandha contains a natural compound called withaferin.
+This compound has been shown to induce apoptosis – killing of cancer cells .

 This compound works in two stages.
 The first stage is the creation of reactive oxygen species within the cancer cell which disrupts their function and weakens them.
 This then makes these cancer cells more susceptible to apoptosis.

 5. May reduce the risk or prevent memory loss or impairment